The Safest and Most Dangerous Places in Winter Park, CO: Crime Maps and Statistics

 Is Winter Park, CO Safe?

-The F grade indicates that the rate of crime is much higher than that of the average US city.
-Winter Park ranks in the 1st percentile for safety, meaning it is safer than 1% of cities but less safe than 99%.
-This analysis applies only to Winter Park's official city boundaries.
+The F overall grade blends the violent, property, and other grades shown above into one measure, set against the average US city, where Winter Park's combined rate is much higher than the norm.
+Winter Park sits in the 1st percentile, ahead of 1% of cities and behind 99%.
+The grade covers only Winter Park's official city boundaries.
 See the table below for nearby cities.

-The crime rate in Winter Park is 133.4 per 1,000 residents in the typical year.
-Winter Park Residents generally consider the south part of the city to be the safest.
-Your chance of being a victim of crime in Winter Park varies by neighborhood - ranging from 1 in 6 in the north neighborhoods to 1 in 10 in the south.
+The overall crime rate in Winter Park is 133.4 per 1,000 residents in a typical year.
+Residents generally consider the south part of the city the safest.
+Your chance of being a victim ranges from 1 in 6 in the north neighborhoods to 1 in 10 in the south.

-When looking at total crime counts (rather than per capita rates), the northwest parts of Winter Park, CO see the most incidents - about 46 per year.
-In contrast, the east part of the city has the fewest, with approximately 0 crimes annually.
+Counting total incidents instead of per-capita rates, the northwest parts of Winter Park, CO report the most crime, about 46 cases per year.
+The east part reports the fewest, around 0 per year.

 The Cost of Crime™ in Winter Park, CO

-The total projected cost of crime in Winter Park for 2025 is $2,257,614.
-This translates to approximately $1,941 per resident and $5,051 per household.
-On average, crime-related costs account for 4.1% of the median household income in Winter Park.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in Winter Park for 2025 is $2,257,614, about $1,941 per resident and $5,051 per household.
+That equals 4.1% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 54.6%